-Two hundred thousand-plus Chinese Americans live in Southern Brooklyn, including Sunset Park, Bensonhurst, and Gravesend with the largest concentration being in Sunset Park.
-Sunset Park’s 8th Avenue, known for Chinese culture, is called Brooklyn’s Chinatown and its Chinese population is comprised of a majority of Fuzhounese Americans.
+Two hundred thousand-plus Chinese Americans live in Southern Brooklyn, including Sunset Park, Bensonhurst, and Gravesend, with the largest concentration being in Sunset Park.
+Sunset Park’s 8th Avenue, known for Chinese culture, is called Brooklyn’s Chinatown.
+It’s Chinese population is comprised of a majority of Fuzhounese Americans.
 Serious Eats provides a roundup of the local favorite Chinese restaurants and dishes in Sunset Park, including the Spicy and Cold Jellyfish at Bamboo Garden.

 Incidentally, a vast number of Chinese restaurant workers in the U.S. are from Fuzhou.
 In Manhattan’s Chinatown, Little Fuzhou is a central gathering spot for Fuzhou residents.
 Time Out New York’s guide to the best Chinatown restaurants is an excellent roadmap for those looking to sample some local Chinese eats.
 Additionally, there is a large concentration of Chinese in Flushing, Queens – NYC’s third Chinatown.

 The neighborhoods of Borough Park, Williamsburg, and Flatbush are the stomping grounds for many Brooklyn Jews.
 There are more than 600,000 Jews in NYC – mainly Orthodox Jews and Hasidic Jews.
 Kosher food is the order of the day for most of these folks.
 Try the kosher restaurant Vostok in Borough Park for some local flavor.